 How much does Movie Fail pay its guest writers?

 Just like the staff at Movie Fail, guest writers are uncompensated.
 This page is entirely non-profit and will continue to operate as such for the foreseeable future.
-We write because we are passionate about movies, and we hope you are, too!
+As a matter of fact, it costs us money to keep it going!
+We write because we are passionate about movies, and we hope you are, too.

 Can I submit my article to other sites in addition to Movie Fail?